First of all, do you say “distractible” or “distractable”?

 Bake for 15-20 minutes.

-With a little planning and a few strategies to keep you on track, you can do the Whole 30 no matter how busy (or distractible) you are.
+With some planning and a few strategies to keep you on track, you can do the Whole 30 no matter how busy (or distractible) you are.